Spike-timing-dependent plasticity: History

 The modern concept of STDP began to take clearer shape through work in the mid-1990s.
 Henry Markram, working in Bert Sakmann's lab, used dual patch-clamp recordings to show that the order of spike firing between two connected neurons could bidirectionally modify synaptic strength.
 When the presynaptic neuron was activated approximately 10 milliseconds before the postsynaptic neuron, the connection was strengthened; reversing the order led to weakening.
 Although these findings were presented in abstracts and conference proceedings earlier, they were formally published in 1997.

-Shortly after, in a seminal 1998 study, Guoqiang Bi and Mu-Ming Poo systematically mapped the time-dependent curve relating the order of pre- and postsynaptic spikes to the magnitude and direction of synaptic change in cultured hippocampal neurons.
+In 1998 Guoqiang Bi and Mu-Ming Poo systematically mapped the time-dependent curve relating the order of pre- and postsynaptic spikes to the magnitude and direction of synaptic change in cultured hippocampal neurons.
 Their work demonstrated that small differences in spike timing—on the order of tens of milliseconds—could induce either long-term potentiation (LTP) or long-term depression (LTD).
 This study became a foundational reference for what is now recognized as the canonical STDP "learning window."

 Since these early findings, STDP has been confirmed in a wide range of preparations, including brain slices and in vivo systems, across different species and brain regions.
 STDP-like mechanisms have been observed in the visual cortex, hippocampus, cerebellum, and neocortex, as well as in sensory-evoked responses in intact animals.
 It has also been demonstrated that the initially asymmetric timing window seen in early STDP studies can evolve over time; for example, one study showed that a more symmetric "LTP-only" profile may emerge several days after initial induction.